-As was mentioned previously, in the musculature, protein (and the amino acids therein) and carbohydrates appear to rule, although there is much debate on how much of each and relative to which types of activity.
+As was mentioned previously, in the musculature, protein, (and the amino acids therewith), fatty acids, and carbohydrates are all used, although there is much debate on how much of each and relative to which types of activity.
 Nevertheless, muscles need protein, perhaps far more than any other tissue.
 With athletes, this is a given.
 Performance hinges on one’s ability to balance, and really, outpace the breakdown of proteins caused by the demands of training or competition.
 Similarly, though less well appreciated, the synthesis of muscle protein must outpace the breakdown of proteins if one is to maintain health and any sort of muscle tone.

 Low Protein and the Brain: Energy Sensors and Survival Protocols

 When protein stores become low enough, brain survival mechanisms kick in.
 Namely, an important set of nuclei in the hypothalamic region of the brain called the orexin/hypocretin neurons, stop firing and cease wakefulness.
 We have talked about these neurons before, here and here.
 The orexin or hypocretin neurons (same neurons, different names), are the ATP or energy sensors of the brain responsible for sensing when brain ATP becomes dangerously low and activating survival protocols.
 One such protocol is decreased wakefulness.
 That is, when ATP is low, the orexin/hypocretin system kicks in, stops firing, and puts us to sleep.
 Sleep is a key survival mechanism, allowing for the reallocation of resources to vital functions.
 Think about it for a minute, if there is only enough ATP floating around to maintain breathing and heart function, wakefulness goes out the window.